OWASP/samm/v2.0/beta/core/verification/v-architecture-assessment.md

 ## Maturity 3 - Review of the architecture components effectiveness
 ### Benefit
-Gets assurance on the effectiveness of the architecture security mechanisms in terms of strategy alignment, appropriate support, and scaleability.
+Assurance on the effectiveness of the architecture security mechanisms in terms of strategy alignment, appropriate support, and scalability.

 ### Activity
-Review of the architecture components effectiveness.
+Review the effectiveness of the architecture components.
 Are the architecture security mechanisms well implemented?
 For each of the application and infrastructure components, review their effectiveness to secure the application.

-Effectiveness should be evaluated for the security mechanisms provided by the components in terms of identification, protection, detection, response and recovery of security or privacy issues.
-Review their effectiveness in terms of strategy alignment, appropriate support and scaleability.
-Any findings should feedback into the Security Architecture practice.
+Evaluate effectiveness for the security mechanisms provided by the components in terms of identification, protection, detection, response, and recovery of security or privacy issues.
+Review their effectiveness in terms of strategy alignment, appropriate support, and scalability.
+Feed any findings back into the Security Architecture practice.

 ### Maturity Questions